AckerlyXu/heima/articles/vs-azure-tools-configure-roles-for-cloud-service.md

 7. If it is an input endpoint, in the **Public Port** text box, enter the public port to use.
 8. In the **Private Port** text box type the private port to use.
 9. If the endpoint requires the https protocol, in the **SSL Certificate Name** list choose a certificate to use.

-   > [AZURE.NOTE]
+   > [!NOTE]
    > This list shows the certificates that you have added for this role in the **Certificates** tab.
    >
    >
 10. Choose the **Save** button on the toolbar to save these changes to the service configuration files.

 ## Next steps
-Learn more about Azure projects in Visual Studio by reading [Configuring an Azure Project](/documentation/articles/vs-azure-tools-configuring-an-azure-project/).
+Learn more about Azure projects in Visual Studio by reading [Configuring an Azure Project](./vs-azure-tools-configuring-an-azure-project.md).
 Learn more about the cloud service schema by reading [Schema Reference](https://msdn.microsoft.com/zh-cn/library/azure/dd179398).